ORESoftware/r2g/README.md

 };
 ```

-the above function is called with `Promise.resolve(r2gSmokeTest())`,
-and in order to pass it must return `true` (not just truthy).
+the above function is called with `Promise.resolve(r2gSmokeTest())`, and in order to pass it must return `true` (not just truthy). <br>

 To read more about this testing function, see:
 #### `docs/r2g-smoke-test-exported-main-function.md`

 This exported function `r2gSmokeTest` allows you to smoke test your package.
-When this function is run you <i>may</i> use the production dependencies
-declared in your project.
+When this function is run you <i>may</i> use the production dependencies declared in your project.
 <br>

 ## Adding more tests beyond `r2gSmokeTest`